Glorious Days: Australia 1913 was on show at the National Museum of Australia in Canberra from 7 March to 13 October 2013.

 1913 has been described as a 'hinge year', when people embraced the modern world of automobiles, aeroplanes, rollerskating and cinema, although attitudes and prejudices from the past persisted.

-Glorious Days features beautiful artworks, costume, music and newsreel footage from Australia a century ago.
+Glorious Days featured beautiful artworks, costume, music and newsreel footage from Australia a century ago.

-Take the opportunity to look back 100 years, and ask yourself: how much has changed, and what has stayed the same?
+The exhibition offered visitors the opportunity to look back 100 years, and ask themselves: how much has changed, and what has stayed the same?